guigarage/guigarage.github.io/pages/talks.md

   image: sample
   text: Publications & Talks
 ---
+On this page I try to collect all my published articles, documents and interviews.
+Next to this you can find a list of all my sessions that I gave on conferences around the world.

+## JavaFX book & refCard

+In 2014 my first book "Mastering JavaFX 8 Controls" was released.
+The book was published by Oracle press as one of the offical Oracle press publications for the release of Java 8.
+You can find additional information about the book [here]({{ site.baseurl }}{% link pages/mastering-javafx-controls.md %}).

+Next to the JavaFX 8 book I created the JavaFX refCard for DZone.
+You can download the refCard for free [at DZone](https://dzone.com/refcardz/javafx-8-1?chapter=1).

+## Articles on other platforms

 Besides my blog some of my work is published in external articles:

 * [JUG Dortmund (German Java Aktuell, 2015)](http://www.guigarage.com/wordpress/wp-content/uploads/2013/08/03-2015-Java-aktuell-Ich-finde-es-großartig-wie-sich-die-Community-organisiert.pdf)